The ALP explanation to muon $(g-2)$ and its test at future Tera-$Z$ and Higgs factories: Introduction

 The 2-loop Barr-Zee diagram contributing to the $(g-2)_\mu$ has a nontrivial counter-term arising from the axion shift symmetry in the derivative coupling basis, which is clarified recently in Ref.~\cite{Buen-Abad:2021fwq}.
 Their calculations only consider the photon in the diagram.
 In our study, since we are interested in axion mass up to $Z$ mass, the contributions from the $W/Z$ gauge boson are also included.

 Previous studies on the constraints from other experimental searches focus on the effect of turning on a single coupling.
 We start with both the fermion coupling $C_{\mu\mu}$ and the gauge boson coupling $C_{BB}$ and $C_{WW}$ due to the requirement of $(g-2)_\mu$.
-This opens up some unique channels, for example $Z \to (\mu^+ \mu^-)\gamma$.
-In fact, the $C_{\gamma Z}$ coupling is generated from the $C_{\mu\mu}$ coupling at 1-loop.
-However, this channel is missing in previous studies.
-It can provide powerful limits at future electron-positron colliders.
+It opens up some unique channels, for example $Z \to (\mu^+ \mu^-)\gamma$, in the multiple parameters scenario.
+It differs from a previous study of $Z\to (\mu^+\mu^-)\gamma$ in Ref.
+[51], which only focused on $C_{\mu\mu}$ and derived $C_{\gamma Z}$ from the lepton coupling at the 1-loop level.
+Therefore, we conducted a reanalysis of this channel in the context of multiple parameters and particularly focused on its implications for the $(g-2)_\mu$ parameter region at future electron-positron colliders.
 In addition, we update the constraints from various existing experiments.
 For example, the muonic force study on $U(1)_{L_\mu -L_\tau}$ at CMS~\cite{CMS:2018yxg} can set limits on the axion-muon coupling, but it is missing in the previous studies.
 Moreover, with two gauge couplings, one of the couplings $C_{\gamma \gamma}$ or $C_{Z\gamma}$ can be very small, leading to significant changes in the axion decay branching ratio and lifetime.
 Therefore, some previous studies do not directly apply to this case.